the geographic address at which it is established;

 the languages offered for the conclusion of the contract;

-indicate any relevant codes of conduct to which it subscribes and information on how those codes can be consulted electronically;
+indicate any relevant codes of conduct to which it subscribes and provide information on how those codes can be consulted electronically;

 (when an ECA recipient places an order through technological means), acknowledge the receipt of the recipient’s order without undue delay and by electronic means (an order and an acknowledgement of receipt are deemed to be received when the parties to whom they are addressed are able to access them); and